-File #: 21-154, Version: 1
+File #: 21-209, Version: 1

-Parks Board (which also serves as the City's Tree Board) at their December, 2020 meeting.
+The draft ordinance amendments were reviewed and recommended for approval unanimously by the Parks Board (which also serves as the City's Tree Board) at their December 15, 2020 meeting.

-The draft ordinance amendments were reviewed and recommended for approval unanimously by the Planning Commission at their February, 2021 meeting.
+After a briefing at their January 5, 2021 meeting, the draft ordinance amendments were reviewed and recommended for approval unanimously by the Planning Commission at their February 2, 2021 meeting.